TRANSFORABJ70/TRANSFOR19/README.md

 # FAQs
-1. Can I participate to more than one teams?
+1. Can I participate to more than one team?
 - No, each participant should join only one Team.